Fox-ML-infrastructure/Fox-v1-infra/INFORMATION/03_MIGRATION_NOTES.md

 - MetaLearningTrainer → `meta_learning.yaml`

 ### Not Migrated (9 - Experimental PyTorch variants)
-These are alternative implementations not used in production workflows.
+Alternative implementations not used in production workflows.

----

 ## Implementation Pattern